Detaysoft/docs-react-chat-elements/docs/message-types/reply-message.md

 ## Message Box

-:::tip Message Box
+:::tip Message Box - Reply Status

-It is enough to define a message component with using "MessageBox".

-However you have to specify type for them.
+Reply message can be use with given "reply" property at any time in your Message Box components.

 :::